- Home

 Final thoughts…

-From stark minimalism to opulent Art Deco and eclectic, Bohemian designs, the beauty of interior design is that there really is a look for everyone.
+From stark minimalism to opulent Art Deco and eclectic, Bohemian designs, the beauty of interior design is that there’s a look for everyone.

-While doing up your whole home can be expensive, there are many small, thrifty ways you can add style to your home.
+While renovating your entire home can be expensive, there are many small, thrifty ways you can give it some style.
 If you like the boho look, why not visit a flea market and pick up some colourful throws and cushions for your sofa, or a bright print to hang on your wall?
-If you like the Hollywood glamour style, you could visit a second-hand shop and buy some gilt mirrors or gold ornaments.
+If you like the Hollywood glamour style, try visiting a second-hand shop and buying some gilt mirrors or gold ornaments.

 The good news is that style is about experimentation and creativity – not necessarily money!

-You might like to check out the interior design section of our website for more tips.
+If you’re looking for more tips, check out our interior design section.
 Here, we have articles like 10 affordable ways to improve your living space and 10 ways to bring more light into your home.

 Do you have a favourite interior design style?
-Or maybe you have other style tips for creating a stylish home?
-We’d love to hear from you in the comments below!
+Or maybe you have other tips for creating a stylish home?
+We’d love to hear from you in the comments below.